Samirkabirtanjim/Dart_Learning/Module 2: Advanced topics in Dart/OOP (Object-Oriented Programming).md

 In Dart, OOP helps you organize your program into smaller, reusable, and more manageable parts.

 ---
+### Benefits
+* It is simple to use and comprehend.
+*  It reduces complexity and boosts reusability.
+*  Programmers are becoming more productive.
+*  It facilitates the maintenance, modification, and debugging of the code.
+*  It encourages cooperation and teamwork.
+*  It lessens the amount of code repetition.

 ## 🏗️ What is a Class?